-With autoscaling we refer to the system's ability to automatically adjust session host servers' resources (RAM & CPU) according to number of users creaed in the environment.
+With autoscaling we refer to the system's ability to automatically adjust session host servers' resources (RAM & CPU) according to number of users created in the environment.
 Autoscale can also automatically create new session host servers when you reach your maximum number of users per server and apply a custom image to configure the new server.

-In Starter plan, the autoscaling is pre-defined according to the formula below and the resources (RAM, CPU) are adjustable manually through itopia Instances module if you disable the autoscale.
-Make sure you disable the autoscale before changing RAM and CPU (details below) otherwise, the system will scale the resources back to your default amounts.
+Note: The resources (RAM, CPU) can also be adjusted manually through itopia Instances module if you disable the autoscale.
+Make sure you disable the autoscale before manually changing RAM and CPU.
+Otherwise, the system will scale the resources back to your default amounts.

-In Pro plan, autoscaling can be configured according to your preferences.
-It will automatically add or remove resources and /or instances from the client group based on increases or decreases in number of created users.
+Autoscaling settings can be fully customized according to your preferences.
+It will automatically add or remove resources and /or instances from the deployment group based on increases or decreases in number of created users.

 The following information explains how the default formula works to assign your resources:

 PDC server (Primary domain controller): 1 CPU, 5.5 GB RAM, 50 GB storage

 0-7 users: 2 CPU, 7.5 GB RAM